joelhed/sicp-solutions/README.md

 # sicp-solutions

-My work related to the book "Structure and Interpretation of Computer Programs"
+My work related to the book "Structure and Interpretation of Computer Programs".

+The idea is that I'm going to build a Scheme interpreter in Python and use that to work on the problems in the book.
+As more features of the language are introduced in the book, I'll add more features to my interpreter.
+I will also try to improve the design of the interpreter as I learn from the book, if I can.